AxonIQ/reference-guide/introduction/release-notes/rn-extensions/rn-tracing/rn-tracing-major-release.md

 It's currently in a _milestone_ state, as it doesn't trace all `QueryGateway` operations.
 As such, users should consider we might introduce API changes in future releases.

+## Release 4.1

+* The constructors of the `TracingCommandGateway` and `TracingQueryGateway` are now protected, since issue [#9](https://github.com/AxonFramework/extension-tracing/issues/9).
+  This allows these classes to be extended, if necessary.

+* As off issue [#7](https://github.com/AxonFramework/extension-tracing/issues/7), the spans now contain defaults operation names and tags.

+You can find a complete list of the changes [here](https://github.com/AxonFramework/extension-tracing/issues?q=is%3Aclosed+milestone%3A%22Release+4.1%22)